janithumayanga2004/SmartRent/README.md

 Numerical features are standardized using **StandardScaler** within the machine-learning preprocessing pipeline.

-Standardization transforms numerical variables into a common scale based on their distribution.

-This creates a consistent numerical representation for the machine-learning pipeline and is particularly useful for models and preprocessing workflows where feature scale can affect model behavior.
+Standardization creates a consistent numerical representation for the machine-learning workflow.

 ---